GoogleCloudPlatform/podcast/site/content/post/episode-101-iot-core.md

 redditLink = "https://www.reddit.com/r/gcppodcast/comments/7a5fql/episode_101_cloud_iot_core_with_indranil/"
 +++

-It's time to learn everything about Clout IoT Core from Indranil Chakraborty, Product Manager, and Gabe Weiss, Developer Advocate on IoT.
+It's time to learn everything about Cloud IoT Core from Indranil Chakraborty, Product Manager, and Gabe Weiss, Developer Advocate on IoT.

 Listen to [Mark](https://twitter.com/Neurotic) and [Francesc](https://twitter.com/francesc) ask all of the questions you had about IoT but didn't